[Simon Thurgood Images] [Simon Thurgood Images]

 Woodbury Common

-[One of the public notice boards in the carpark]The commons encompass many areas of historical and archaeological interest, including a hill fort, some seventeen burial mounds and a fire beacon.
+[Overlooking the common]The commons encompass many areas of historical and archaeological interest, including a hill fort, some seventeen burial mounds and a fire beacon.
 Around 500-300 B.C. man moved into the area and built a hill fort, now known as Woodbury Castle.
 This is a scheduled ancient monument.
 Man gradually cleared the trees for fire wood, buildings, etc.

 With the establishment of the local manors and the division of the land into parishes, the Lord of the Manor allowed commoners rights of grazing, turf cutting, the taking of bracken for bedding and the cutting of certain sizes of trees for fuel.
 This went on for many years until the locals became richer and stopped using their common rights.